Tinkertoys for the D_N series: Introduction

 The Coulomb branch of the theory comprises the degrees of freedom associated to a set of meromorphic $k$-differentials on the Riemann surface which are allowed to have poles of certain orders (determined by the choice of partition) at the punctures.
 A new feature, of the $D_N$ case, is that the coefficients of the leading poles of these differentials obey certain polynomial constraints.
 The ``{}true''{} Coulomb branch is obtained, after imposing the constraints.

 These constraints were derived by Tachikawa \cite{Tachikawa:2009rb}, by considerations involving linear quiver tails.
 We will present a slightly different, more intrinsic, viewpoint on the origin of these constraints.
 For the special partitions, we will see that the constraints pop out naturally from requiring that the Higgs field have a simple pole with residue lying in the Spaltenstein-dual nilpotent orbit.
-For the non-special partitions, our results are less satisfactory.
-We can determine (using the linear quiver tail analysis) the pole structure of the $k$-differentials at the puncture, and the associated constraints.
-But we do not, currently, know how to express this as a boundary condition of the Hitchin system.
+For the non-special partitions, we will content ourselves with determining the pole structure of the $k$-differentials at the puncture, and the associated constraints, using the linear quiver tail analysis.
+We refer to \cite{Chacaltana:2012zy} for a full discussion of the boundary condition of the Hitchin system for non-special punctures.

 A further peculiar feature of the non-special punctures is that the global symmetry group of the puncture contains ${Sp(l)}_k$ factors, with $k$ odd.
 This level for the current algebra is that which would be induced by an odd number of half-hypermultiplets in the fundamental $2l$-dimensional representation.
 In other words, this symmetry is subject to Witten'{}s global anomaly \cite{Witten:1982fp} and (in the absence of additional matter) could not be consistently gauged.